First reported COVID-19 case of KTV cluster entered Singapore via familial ties lane: ICA, MOM

 EIGHT SHORT-TERM PASS HOLDERS EXTENDED STAY

-The authorities gave details of some of the 54 COVID-19 cases linked to the cluster as of Wednesday.
+The authorities provided details of some of the 54 COVID-19 cases linked to the cluster as of Wednesday.
 Thirty of the 54 cases are non-Singaporeans.

 Of the 30 non-Singaporean cases, two were permanent residents, 14 were work pass holders, one was a student’s pass holder and five were long-term visit pass holders.
 The remaining eight, which included the Vietnamese woman, were short-term visit pass holders.